General Information - West Virginia University

 - J. Michael Ruppert, Jo and Ben Statler Eminent Scholar and Chair, Breast Cancer Research

-- Terry Schwinghammer, The Arthur I. Jacknowitz Distinguished Chair of Clinical Pharmacy, Emeritus
+- Terry Schwinghammer, Arthur I. Jacknowitz Chair for Clinical Pharmacy

 - Earl Scime, Oleg D. Jefimenko Professor of Physics

 - Mohindar Seehra, Eberly Professor in Physics, Emeritus

 - Partho P. Sengupta, Abnash C. Jain Chair in Cardiology

 - Sunil Sharma, N. Leroy Lapp Endowed Professorship